katyukha/odoo-helper-scripts/docs/index.md

       One of the reasons for this script collection development was, ability to automaticaly install more that 50 addons, that depend on each other, and where each addon have it's own git repo.
+- Easy database management
+    - easily create / drop / backup / rename / copy databases
 - Continious Integration related features
     - ensure addon version changed
     - ensure repository version changed
     - ensure each addon have icon
+    - ensure all changed addon has correct versions
+    - simplify forward-port process (move changes from older serie to newer (for example from 11.0 to 12.0))
 - Translation management from command line
     - import / export translations by command from shell
     - test translation rate for specified language
     - regenerate translations for specified language
+    - generate *.pot* files for modules
     - load language (for one db or for old databases)
 - Supported odoo versions:
     - *8.0*